GaryniL/KinectTapingToolkit/README.md

 *Also, remember to change the server IP so you can control the Kinect remotely*

-- ```./KinectTapingToolkit/KinectTapingToolkit/ColorStreamManager.cs``` Transform RGB video captured by Kinect and render in main window
+- ```./KinectTapingToolkit/KinectTapingToolkit/ColorStreamManager.cs``` Transforms RGB video captured by Kinect and renders it in main window

 ####Run it
 ![kinect_0.png](./image/kinect_0.png)